Brazilian cuisine: Southern Brazil's cuisine

 In Southern Brazil, due to the long tradition in livestock production and the heavy German immigration, red meat is the basis of the local cuisine.

 Besides many of the pasta, sausage and dessert dishes common to continental Europe, churrasco is the term for a barbecue (similar to the Argentine or Uruguayan asado) which originated in southern Brazil.
 It contains a variety of meats which may be cooked on a purpose-built churrasqueira, a barbecue grill, often with supports for spits or skewers.
 Portable churrasqueiras are similar to those used to prepare the Argentine and Uruguayan asado, with a grill support, but many Brazilian churrasqueiras do not have grills, only the skewers above the embers.
 The meat may alternatively be cooked on large metal or wood skewers resting on a support or stuck into the ground and roasted with the embers of charcoal (wood may also be used, especially in the State of Rio Grande do Sul).

 Since gaúchos were nomadic and lived off the land, they had no way of preserving food; the gauchos would gather together after butchering a cow, and skewer and cook the large portions of meat immediately over a wood-burning fire (not exactly as gauchos also produced charque).
 The slow-cooked meat basted in its own juices and resulted in tender, flavorful steaks.
 This style has inspired many contemporary churrascaria which emulates the cooking style where waiters bring large cuts of roasted meat to diners' tables and carve portions to order.

 The chimarrão is the regional beverage, often associated with the gaúcho image.

 The most typical dishes of Rio Grande do Sul cuisine are churrasco, chimarrão, arroz carreteiro, fried polenta, galeto, cuca, and sagu, among others.
 In the region there is a large consumption of wine, grape juice and white grape juice due to the south being the largest grape producer in the country, and artisanal cheeses and salamis.
 In the region, fig, grape and peach jellies and jams are also very common.
 One of the most famous is chimia.
 The consumption of vegetables preserved in water, vinegar, sugar, salt and spices, such as beets and cucumbers, is also typical of the Southern Region.

+The state of Paraná has a varied cuisine thanks to the many immigration movements that colonized the state.
+Among its influences are German, Polish, Ukrainian, Dutch, Arab and Russian cuisines.
+Among them are Carne de Onça, a variant of Hackepeter, the Embutido Cracóvia (Kraków), and the Kutiá, a dessert of Ukrainian origin.
+The paranaense cuisine also includes influences from its own biome, such as the use of pinhão, the nuts of the Araucaria angustifolia for dishes like Entrevero de Pinhão and Pierogui made with pinhão.